 Can I take just Further Maths and not “Normal” Maths?

 You can’t study A Level Further Maths without doing A Level Maths.
-Many of the Further Maths topics require an understanding of the Single Maths content.
+Most of the Further Maths topics require an understanding of the Single Maths content.

 What is Further Maths useful for?